cyberaide/bookmanager/README-prefix.md

 Implemented Features:

-* Table of contents with indentation levels can be specified via Yaml
+* Table of contents with indentation levels can be specified via yaml
 * Special variable substitution of elements defined in the yaml file
-* Documts are fetched from github
+* Documents are fetched from github
 * The documents will be inspected and the images found in them are fetched (we assume the images are relative to the document, http links will not be modified)
 * Automatic generation of a cover page